How to fake a job reference

 You could simply use a professional reference service to look up references.
 However, this option will cost you some money, but you probably have a better chance of it working because professional reference companies are used to providing professional reference services.

-The service mostly knows that you will be asked interview questions and are likely to have answers to those questions.
-They usually will learn about your potential company and job position/job responsibilities to be able to provide quality references when the employers call.
+The service mostly knows that you will be asked interview questions and is likely to have answers to those questions.
+They will usually learn about your potential company and job position or job responsibilities to be able to provide quality references when the employers call.

 Some professional reference generator services can be found on Fiverr.
 You can also use this Github tool via https://dangurn.github.io/reference-generator/ to generate one yourself for free.
 But you’ll need someone to stand in for you when you get fake job reference.